-Preventive maintenance is not only a routine maintenance of equipment.
-Knowing the life-span of the equipment and maintaining accurate records of each and every inspection and servicing is also part of preventive maintenance.
+Preventive maintenance is not only routine maintenance of equipment.
+Knowing the lifespan of the equipment and maintaining accurate records of each and every inspection and servicing is also part of preventive maintenance.
 Using these records maintenance professionals can diagnose problems when they occur and decide the appropriate time to change parts.
-Various kinds of preventive maintenance software can help maintaining and organizing such data.
+Various kinds of preventive maintenance software can help maintain and organize such data.

 Types of Preventive Maintenance

-Three types of preventive maintenance is widely polular in industries.
+Three types of preventive maintenance are widely popular in industries.
 They are: